Reigning Mrs. World arrested over onstage melee in Sri Lanka - WTMJ

 Caroline Jurie, who won the Mrs. World 2020 competition, was accused of hurting Pushpika De Silva, who won the Mrs. Sri Lanka title at a televised pageant held in Colombo on Sunday.

-Moments after De Silva won the title, Jurie, who is also Sri Lankan, came on stage and snatched the crown from her, saying she was not eligible because she was divorced.
+Moments after De Silva won the title, Jurie, who is also Sri Lankan, came on stage and snatched the crown from her, saying she was ineligible because she was divorced.
 Jurie then gave the crown to the first-runner up, declaring she was the winner.

 In a statement on her Facebook page, De Silva denied being divorced.